 Q. I can sometimes hear a beating sound when listening to the unit?

 A. If you listen to bhi DSP noise cancelling products with no audio signal present, you may hear some DSP processing noise.
 This is normal and part of the DSP doing its work.
 Once a noisy signal is present you should not be able to hear this noise when listening.

 Q. Can I use a switch mode power supply with the speakers and in-line units?.

 A. Yes you can use a switched mode power supply, but just be aware that the cheaper lower cost switched mode power supplies have been known to generate noise and cause interference.

 Q. When transmitting, the signal can be heard through the speaker on the radio or in my headphones.

-Explanation: bhi DSP noise cancelling products have plenty of RF protection inside.
-The reason for the issue is that you have some stray RF in your shack.
+Explanation: bhi DSP noise cancelling products have plenty of RF protection inside and are not causing the issue.
+The two main reasons are: a) A poorly matched antenna which results in RF being reflected back into the radio room. b) A difference in Ground currents between pieces of equipment.
 Firstly check that all your coax connections are secure, and that your antenna system is matched up as best it can be at the antenna feed point.
 Also make sure that all your cables are routed as far away from the RF as possible.
 Having an Elevated SWR on the coax leading to your transceiver can cause transmit audio to be present.
 Try to match your antenna system up at the antenna feed point, and you shouldn’t hear any audio on transmit.
 If this is not possible due to your setup and location then the following should help in eliminating this issue.

 A1.
 Try using on a separate DC power supply to power your bhi unit.
 We sell a number of different power supplies to suit our various DSP noise cancelling products: bhi power supplies